 How to Get Hot Chili Peppers

 For chili peppers too mild, look first to the variety you are selecting.
 Taste a few kinds from the supermarket or in recipes to find out which level of heat you're seeking.
 Then get starts and plant in a sunny, well-drained location where temperatures stay at least 80 degrees F. (27 C.) for most of the day.
 Give the pepper plant plenty of moisture and watch for pests and disease.
 If your plant is vigorous and well cared for, the fruits will burst with flavor and spicy heat.
-Once the pepper has been harvested, it is not going to grow hotter.
+Once the pepper has been harvested it's not going to grow hotter.
 However, you can maximize flavor in several ways.
 Dried chilies preserve well and the heat is intensified when all the water has evaporated in the fruit.
 Pound the dried chilies to a powder and use in cooking.
 You can also roast the peppers, which doesn't increase heat but does create a smoky richness that emphasizes the other flavor profiles of the pepper.
 Don't be afraid to experiment with growing different kinds of peppers in the garden.
 Their variety of uses is astounding and if one is too hot for you, it will be just right for a friend or family member.